Azure/azureml-examples/prefix.md

 |`notebooks`|interactive jupyter notebooks for iterative ML development|
 |`tutorials`|self-contained directories of end-to-end tutorials|
 |`workflows`|self-contained directories of job to be run, organized by scenario then tool then project|

-## Contributing

-We welcome contributions and suggestions!
-Please see the [contributing guidelines](CONTRIBUTING.md) for details.

-## Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-Please see the [code of conduct](CODE_OF_CONDUCT.md) for details.

 ## Examples